Michigan Hourly Paycheck Calculator

 Are bonuses and commissions taxed differently?

-They’re supplemental wages.
-Employers may use a flat federal supplemental rate or aggregate with regular wages; Michigan state and any city withholding apply either way.
+Employers may use flat or aggregate federal method; Michigan state and city withholding apply.

 Yes.
-Multiply typical weekly hours by 52, add expected overtime/tips/bonuses, then run the estimate with your pay frequency, city/residency, and deductions to see an approximate annual net total.
+Multiply weekly hours by 52, add expected overtime/tips/bonuses, then run estimate with pay frequency, city/residency, and deductions for annual net pay.

 State Salary Employee Calculators